 - “Here is Marine First Lieutenant * Michael Fogetti.
 Who do I have the honor to do? ”- I in turn asked.

-“You have the honor of communicating, lieutenant, with someone who, alone in this part of Africa, has tanks that can radically change the situation.”
-And my name is Tankist ”.
+“You have the honor of speaking, Lieutenant, to someone who, the only one in this part of Africa, has Tanksthat can radically change the situation.
+And my name is Tankist. ”

 I had nothing to lose.
 I described the whole situation, avoiding, of course, the question of our combat “power”.
 In response, the Russian inquired whether, say, my minor report was a request for help.
 Considering that the shooting around the perimeter rose with a new force, and it was clearly a massive attack of the besiegers, I remembered the old days of Winston, who once said, “that if Hitler had invaded hell, then he, Churchill, would conclude an alliance against him the devil ... ”, and answered the Russian affirmatively.
 What followed the next tirade: